Auto workers expand their strike to 38 locations in 20 states. Biden plans visit to show support

 Fain had previously seemed lukewarm at best about a Biden visit, saying that the strike was the union’s fight, not the president’s.

-Biden's visit Tuesday would come one day before the leading contender for the Republican nomination, former President Donald Trump, plans to speak to union members in Detroit.
+Biden will land in Michigan one day before a visit by the leading contender for the Republican nomination, former President Donald Trump, who plans to skip a GOP debate to instead speak to union members.
+Michigan figures to be a key battleground in next November's election.
+Trump carried the state in 2016; Biden won it in 2020.
+The UAW has not endorsed a candidate for 2024.

-Associated Press journalists Christopher Megerian in Washington and Corey Williams in Belleville, Michigan, contributed to this report.
+Associated Press journalists Christopher Megerian in Washington, Corey Williams in Belleville, Michigan, and Alexandra Olson in New York contributed to this report.

 Credit: AP